elarue/assignment1/bio.md

 Programming background
 During my coursework at Oregon State, my programming experience has largely been in C.  My first courses were taught using C++.
 I have also had experience in MASM, HTML, Javascript, PHP, and SQL.

+In the immediate future, I have registered to take some extracurricular tutorials in Java, Python, Ruby, Unity 3D, and C#.